Find Affordable College Courses

 Siloam Springs, AR

-John Brown University did quite well in this year’s ranking of the best schools for nursing students.
-It came in at #8 on the list.
+John Brown University landed the #8 spot in the 2023 rankings for the best nursing programs.
 JBU is a small private not-for-profit school located in the distant town of Siloam Springs.

 While working on their degree, nursing majors at JBU accumulate an average of around $27,077 in student debt.